kwabenasapong/openpldoc/manual/source/mediamanager.rst

 ^^^^^^^

 |buttons_media_optical| **Load CD/DVD:**
     Import mediaclip from audio CD or DVD.
-This feature only works is VLC is installed on the computer and enabled in OpenLP.
+This feature only works if VLC is installed on the computer and enabled in OpenLP.
 See :ref:`config_players` for how to configure media players.